-Whether I’ve been traveling, wandering my neighborhood or working on portraits, I’m jazzed by the visual stories I have the opportunity to encounter and love sharing what I’ve noticed with you.
+Whether I’ve been traveling, wandering my neighborhood or working on portraits or a photojournalism project, I’m jazzed by the visual stories I have the opportunity to encounter and love sharing what I’ve noticed with you.

 Some images become favorites.
 Maybe it’s the color, the emotional response, the memory of the day I captured the photo.
 Sometimes I know what makes the image special, other times it doesn’t matter.
-This is a space for me to get personal and provide a glimpse into my creative mind and how I see.
+This is a space for me to get personal, share a few stories, and provide a glimpse into my creative mind and how I see.